Waste & Recycling FAQs

 What CAN go in your yellow-topped recycling bin?

 Plastics codes 1, 2 & 5 including drink bottles (codes 1 and 2), shampoo bottles (codes 1 and 2), laundry detergent bottles (codes 1 and 2), milk bottles (code 2), food containers (eg. margarine, yoghurt or ice cream containers – code 5); paper (newspapers, stationary, magazines, etc) and unwaxed cardboard products; aluminium and metal cans, aluminium foil.
+Please remember that recycled items need to be packed loose and not in plastic bags, plastic bags can cause process machines to jam and malfunction.

 What CAN'T go in your yellow-topped recycling bin?

 Plastics codes 3, 4 ,6, 7, 8, 9, including polystyrene containers and trays, foam packaging, bread bags, cling wrap, squeeze bottles, magazine wrapping, CD & DVD cases; plastic bags; nappies and wipes; broken crockery, aerosol cans (can explode during the sorting process); light globes; coated cardboard (long-life containers, takeaway coffee cups and some chemical boxes (dishwasher powder, for example) and waxed cardboard; milk/juice cartons and UHT/Tetra packs; metal pots and pans.
+Please don't pack goods in plastic bag, these can cause the processing machines to jam and malfunction.

 What CAN be put in your glass bin?